-I’ve been in this role at my current company for about 4 months, but I’ve worked in creative recruiting for about 7 years now.
+I’m a Talent Acquisiton Lead, Design, at LearnVest.
+I’ve been in this role at my current company for about four months, but I’ve worked in creative recruiting for about seven years now.

 What attracted you to this role?

-In my current role, I’m the first design recruiter in a company of over 15,000 people, so there’s a wealth of opportunity to build the design team and also advocate and educate on the importance of designers as decision makers in executive roles.
+In my current role, I’m the first design recruiter in a company of over 15,000 people.
+There’s a wealth of opportunity to build the design team and also advocate and educate on the importance of designers as decision makers in executive roles.

 My favorite meetings are design reviews.
 In reviews, I get to see some of the work we’re creating, which helps me when I’m talking to candidates about what we do.
-Lunch really depends on what else is going on that day, and I’ve definitely had my share of sad desk lunches!
+Lunch depends on what else is going on that day.
+I’ve definitely had my share of sad desk lunches!

 I use more people skills rather than technical skills in my role.
 You need to understand what kind of technical skills candidates need for certain roles, but not necessarily how to do it yourself.

-In terms of technology, there are a variety of different ATS (applicant tracking systems), but LinkedIn is a go-to, along with design sites like Working Not Working, Dribbble, and a variety of design and tech blogs.
+In terms of technology, there are a variety of different ATS (applicant tracking systems).
+LinkedIn is a go-to, along with design sites like Working Not Working, Dribbble, and a variety of design and tech blogs.

 What’s the most fun or creative part of your role?